omdl/omdl.github.com/docs/physical.md

 The `<ruleset>` element is optinal, can be cascaded, i.e. the `<ruleset>` is allowed to have a `<ruleset>` child element, and can occur several times the 2. level (child level).

 *Attributes:*
 `@connective` Sets how the rules within the ruleset have to be evaluated, i.e. have all rules within a ruleset be fulfilled ('and' combination) or just one ('or' combination).
-Valid values are either 'and' or 'or'.
+Valid values are 'and' or 'or'.

 *Parent element:* `<workspace>`